A-KGeorge/dsp_ts_redis/docs/time-series-guide.md

 ### ✅ DO

-- Use `windowDuration` for time-based analysis
+- Use `windowDuration` for true time-based windows that adapt to irregular sampling
-- Pass explicit timestamps for irregular data
+- Pass explicit timestamps to enable time-based expiration
-- Use `windowSize` for maximum performance on uniform data
+- Use `windowSize` for fixed sample-count windows (faster, no timestamp overhead)
-- Validate timestamp ordering (ascending)
+- Validate timestamp ordering (should be non-decreasing) when using timestamps
 - Use state persistence for streaming applications
+- Provide sufficient buffer capacity when using both `windowSize` and `windowDuration`

 ### ❌ DON'T

-- Mix sample rates in the same pipeline
-- Use timestamps without `windowDuration` (defeats the purpose)
+- Forget to provide timestamps when using `windowDuration` (required for time-based expiration)
-- Assume uniform sampling in IoT applications
+- Expect `windowSize` alone to give time-based behavior (it only controls sample count)
+- Assume time-based windows always contain the same number of samples (they adapt dynamically)
-- Forget to handle timezone conversions
+- Forget to handle timezone conversions when using absolute timestamps
-- Process data with backwards-jumping timestamps
+- Process data with backwards-jumping timestamps (non-monotonic time)

 ---